‘Fresh from the Midwest’ music fest returns Sept. 9 for its 3rd year in Marseilles

 “It rained the first year and threatened the sound system, but there were a hundred people here braving the weather hoping we could go on.
 The stage should help with that from now on, so the next year we doubled that (attendance) and hope to double it again.”

-“We’d like to have it be an annual event that keeps growing, to help the foundation and keep this beautiful park maintained and flourishing,” Jackson added.
+“We’d like to have it be an annual event that keeps growing, to help the foundation and keep this beautiful park maintained and flourishing,” Jackson said.

 Among the sponsors of the event are the St. Genevieve Riverboat Cruises, Sauder Printing, Ron Henson’s State Farm, Open Space Art Gallery, Starting in Spirits, Ottawa Mayor Robert Hasty, Farmers Insurance, Guys on the Radio and Laborers Local 393.